housing-data-coalition/oca/docs/operations/weekly-etl-scheduling.md

 # Weekly OCA ETL scheduling and deployment

-The OCA pipeline ingests new SFTP XML zip files weekly, promotes staging data in PostgreSQL, geocodes addresses incrementally, and publishes CSVs to S3 via `aws_s3`.
+The OCA pipeline ingests new SFTP XML zip files weekly, geocodes addresses in the local staging CSV before S3 upload, promotes staging data in PostgreSQL, and publishes CSVs to S3 via `aws_s3`.
 All three supported schedulers run the same container entrypoint:

 ```bash
 python oca_update.py
 ```

+Historical RDS rows that still lack coordinates are handled separately by `oca_geocode_backfill.py` (not scheduled with weekly ETL).
+See [RDS geocode backfill](#rds-geocode-backfill-on-demand) below.

 Use Docker (or the published image `justfixnyc/oca:latest`) with credentials supplied via environment variables or a secret store.
 See [Runtime controls](#runtime-controls) and the root [README](../../README.md).